raunak7090/Raunak-Deshmukh_199859_FinSight_MoneyTracker/README.md

 Vite will show the dev server URL, commonly:

 - http://localhost:5173 or http://localhost:8080 (see terminal output)
+---
+Click on the link and open in any browser
 ### 4. Build & Preview

 ```bash